Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 Oslo: The Modern Capital with Viking Roots

 Any Oslo travel guide will tell you that Norway’s capital perfectly showcases the country’s ability to honor its past while boldly stepping into the future.
-This vibrant city offers visitors a fascinating mix of modern innovation and Viking heritage that makes it an essential stop on any Norwegian itinerary.
+This lively city offers visitors a fascinating mix of modern innovation and Viking heritage that makes it an essential stop on any Norwegian itinerary.

 For those interested in Viking history, Oslo offers fascinating insights into this crucial period.
 While the renowned Viking Ship Museum is closed for renovations until 2027, the Historical Museum currently showcases essential Viking artifacts in its Víkingr exhibition, providing new context for understanding Oslo’s ancient roots.
-[SOURCE]

 No visit to Oslo would be complete without exploring the Vigeland Sculpture Park, an open-air museum featuring over 200 sculptures by Gustav Vigeland.
-This unique cultural space provides a serene escape within the city, with artworks that reflect on the beauty and complexity of human life.
+This unique cultural space provides a calm escape within the city, with artworks that reflect on the beauty and complexity of human life.

 Top Picked Activities in Oslo